Kento-T-JP/my-phd-site/README.md

 Player data is not stored in the repository.
 Instead, the seed script scrapes the [JFA Samurai Blue](https://www.jfa.jp/samuraiblue/) roster and imports the players into your local database.
-Set the `JFA_MEMBER_URL` environment variable to the member page URL.
+Set the `JFA_MEMBER_URL` environment variable to the member page URL (add it to your `.env` file or pass it inline).
 You can pass it inline when running the seed command:

 ```bash